-If you’re looking at apartments for rent in Aurora IL, you’ll be happy to learn about the beautiful green spaces the area has to offer.
-Aurora might have a suburban feel, but the city is also home to numerous parks and forest preserves.
-When you live at our Aurora apartments at Summerfield, you’ll be able to access both busy downtown areas and serene lakes, trails, and forests.
+If you’re looking at apartments for rent in Chicago, you’ll be happy to learn about the beautiful green spaces the surrounding area has to offer.
+Nearby Aurora might have a suburban feel, but the city is also home to numerous parks and forest preserves.
+When you live at one of our Chicago apartments, you’ll be able to access both busy downtown areas and serene lakes, trails, and forests.
 If you’re looking to unwind from the stress of city life, a great place to clear your head is Oakhurst Forest Preserve.

 Getting to the Preserve

 Our Chicago apartments are conveniently located within 30 minutes of Oakhurst Forest Preserve.
 The Preserve is free to the public and open daily from sunrise to sunset.
 Once inside, you’ll find a variety of ways to connect with nature, as well as maintained park areas for your comfort.
 The road that takes you to the parking lots will also take you to covered shelters, bathrooms, and drinking fountains.
 There are picnic areas as well, so pack up a lunch to enjoy when you’re ready for break from walking or fishing.
 From the picnic area, you’ll have a great view of Lake Patterson.
 Bring your boat or fishing pole for some lake fun, or simply enjoy the view while you eat.

 Oakhurst Forest Preserve has seven great trails to explore.
 Connector trails provide paths between these trails, which makes it easy to explore them all in a different order each time you visit the Preserve.
 If it’s your first time visiting, start your exploration at Lake Patterson Trail.
 This trail is a 1.61-mile loop that runs around Lake Patterson.
 It’s a great trail to explore while your friends enjoy fishing or boating in the lake.
 It’s right in the middle of the action, but at a place like Oakhurst, the action is always serene and relaxed.